omf/psm/README.md

 ## PassThrough
 ![Structure](https://github.com/omf/psm/blob/master/images/passthrough.png)

-It's composed by a State and one TrueCondition.
+It's composed by a State and a TrueCondition.
 Used to perform some operations and continue to the next state.

 Members: